 In the church, we engage in practices which are both matters of divine and human tradition.
 For example, we take the Lord’s Supper every Sunday and sing congregational acapella hymns.
 These are divine traditions established by God and His apostles, and we are bound to keep them.
 However, we also typically meet at a traditional time, we usually have a certain customary order of worship, and many churches meet again at the building for worship on Sunday evenings in the place of an alternate format.
 These are human traditions established by men, and they are optional.
 Straying away from these arrangements would be no sin.
 Ultimately, a divine tradition is rooted in the New Testament, but a human tradition is not backed by Word from the Lord.
 Again, we must use extreme caution when it comes to our traditions.
 We must never reduce a divine tradition to that of a mere human tradition, and we can never elevate a human tradition to that of a divine one.
 Can you think of some examples throughout history where this has happened?
 Can you think of some ways this is possible today?
 Think about it!

-Brandon Baggett is the Pulpit Minister at Eastern Meadows Church of Christ.
+Brandon Baggett is a former Pulpit Minister for Eastern Meadows Church of Christ.

 © 2019 Eastern Meadows Church of Christ.